 When registering at the website, make sure to enter a valid e-mail address and the passport number (or if you already have a carné, the CE number) and complete (!) name of the applicant exactly as in the passport.
 Payments made under other users are not accepted.

 As you are already at it, pay as well the fee for the Interpol clearance (Ficha de canje internacional).
 As of January 2018 this fee unfortunately can't be paid online, but this might change in the near future as the new online payment system evolves.
 So for the Interpol fee you still have to visit a Banco de la Nacion branch.
 Give the teller the code 08141 - Ficha de canje international.
 Keep the receipt safe.

 Making an appointment to apply for a work visa

 To apply for a work visa (or correctly to change your immigration status from for example tourist to worker) first an appointment on the website of the Peruvian immigration office "Migraciones" has to be made.

 Click under "de calidad migratoria" on "residente" and choose on the left menu under "trabajadores" the point "trabajador".
 You now get a list with documents you need for your application.
 By clicking on the little squares confirm that you have the necessary documents you have to bring with you to the appointment.
 Confirm as well the form F-004; on the next page you will have to fill it out and print it.
-Leave the point clearance from Interpol (ficha de canje internacional-Interpol); once you have the Migraciones appointment, you should visit Interpol immediately.
+Check as well the clearance from Interpol (ficha de canje internacional-Interpol); once you have the Migraciones appointment, you should visit Interpol immediately.
 You should coordinate the Migraciones appointment and the Interpol visit ensuring that you have the ficha in hand at the day of your appointment for your visa application.
 Click on "siguiente".

 On the next page fill in the form.
 Make sure to enter your personal data exactly as in your passport.
 Be prepared that this might cause some inconsistencies, especially for married women that choose to take her husband's surname.